Eleutherodactylus johnstonei Barbour, 1914

 Distribution

-The original distribution is unclear, although likely native to St. Lucia or the Antigua and Barbuda Bank, but also known from the islands of Guadeloupe, Martinique, Bequia, St. Lucia, St. Vincent, Barbados, Grenada, Mustique, Canouan, an Carriacou; definitely introduced on Aruba, Anguilla, Bonaire, Curaçao, Trinidad, Jamaica, Bermuda, Dominica, Venezuela, Panama, Colombia, (Barranquilla, Tolima, Cali, Medellín), Curaçao, and Georgetown, Guyana, and coastal French Guiana (likely on coastal Suriname); São Paolo, Brazil, as well as the Netherlands, Germany, and Switzerland, and possibly in Costa Rica.
+The original distribution is unclear, although likely native to St. Lucia or the Antigua and Barbuda Bank, but also known from the islands of Guadeloupe, Martinique, Bequia, St. Lucia, St. Vincent, Barbados, Grenada, Mustique, Canouan, an Carriacou; definitely introduced on Aruba, Anguilla, Bonaire, Curaçao, Trinidad, Jamaica, Bermuda, Dominica, Venezuela, Panama, Colombia, (Barranquilla, Tolima, Cali, Medellín), Curaçao, and Georgetown, Guyana, and coastal French Guiana (likely on coastal Suriname); São Paulo, Brazil, as well as the Netherlands, Germany, and Switzerland, and possibly in Costa Rica.
 See comment.

 Geographic Occurrence